DiaghoProject/docs/src/_sort_or_delete/workflow.md

 When your code is ready, make sure all the points of the list below are checked:

-- [x] My code follows the style guidelines of this project
+- \[x\] My code follows the style guidelines of this project
-- [x] I have performed a self-review of my code
+- \[x\] I have performed a self-review of my code
-- [x] I have commented my code, particularly in hard-to-understand areas
+- \[x\] I have commented my code, particularly in hard-to-understand areas
-- [x] I have made corresponding changes to the documentation
+- \[x\] I have made corresponding changes to the documentation
-- [x] I have added tests that prove my fix is effective or that my feature works
+- \[x\] I have added tests that prove my fix is effective or that my feature works
-- [x] New and existing unit tests pass locally with my changes
+- \[x\] New and existing unit tests pass locally with my changes
-- [x] I have assigned a reviewer and updated my code if it was needed
+- \[x\] I have assigned a reviewer and updated my code if it was needed

 ### Deployment